WithPrecedent/snickerdoodle/README.md

 -----

 ## What is snickerdoodle?

-*`snickerdoodle` is still under heavy construction and is not feature complete (see Issues for missing features).*

 `snickerdoodle`is an easy-to-use cookiecutter template for Python projects utilizing `pdm`, `mkdocs`, GitHub Actions, `ruff`, and other modern tools.
 To see what a repository looks like using the template, you can check out [`snickerdoodle_demo`](https://github.com/withprecedent/snickerdoodle_demo).